microsoft/Xbox-GDK-Samples/Samples/Tools/CMakeGDKExample/readme_en-us.md

 right-button menu.
 Then use the "Build -\> Rebuild All" menu command.

-Choose which platform to build for in the combo box which will be populated as follows using VS 2019 (16.11) or VS 2022 [CMake Preset integration](https://devblogs.microsoft.com/cppblog/cmake-presets-integration-in-visual-studio-and-visual-studio-code/):
+Choose which platform to build for in the combo box which will be populated as follows using VS 2022 [CMake Preset integration](https://devblogs.microsoft.com/cppblog/cmake-presets-integration-in-visual-studio-and-visual-studio-code/):

 ![Graphical user interface, text, application Description automatically generated](./media/image2.png)